Sheshangithub2021/infinity-files/README.md

 # infinity-files
-# it can make emornous folder & files but all empty
+# it can make emornous folders & files but all empty & also can delete folders or files
 # HOW TO RUN THE SCRIPT
 #step 1
 download the infinity-files.sh